Skip to main content

 This is an EU requirement, therefore Great Britain will not be directly affected by this.
 However, companies in GB who export to the EU will have to be EU REACH compliant to place wood-based products on the EU market.

 MEDITE will complete the transition by early April 2026, for all affected MEDITE products, for all markets.
-From this point, all MEDITE MDF will meet the new EU REACH standard.
+From this point, all MEDITE MDF will meet the new EU REACH requirement.

 What is formaldehyde and what is it used for?